Find Affordable College Courses

 Evanston, IL

-Our analysis found Northwestern University to be the best school for manufacturing engineering students who want to pursue a degree in the Great Lakes Region .
-Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.
+Our 2023 rankings named Northwestern University the best school in the Great Lakes Region for manufacturing engineering students.
+Northwestern is a fairly large private not-for-profit school located in the city of Evanston.

 Read full report on Manufacturing Engineering at Northwestern University

-You’ll join some of the best and brightest minds around you if you attend Grand Valley State University.
-The school came in at #2 on this year’s Best Manufacturing Engineering Schools in the Great Lakes Region list.
+You’ll be in good company if you decide to attend Grand Valley State University.
+It ranked #2 on our 2023 Best Manufacturing Engineering Schools in the Great Lakes Region list.
 GVSU is a very large public school located in the suburb of Allendale.

 The average amount in student loans that manufacturing engineering majors at GVSU take out is $27,000.